kaiwalyakoparkar/quick-web-scraper/README.md

 # quick-web-scraper
-This is me trying to build a quick web scrapper for twitter
+This is me trying to build a quick web scrapper